dreamcatcher-tech/network/Inbox/2024-06-05 1457 storing the branch data in band.md

 Once have this ability, then could have a generalized explorer.

 So make ability to get a specific splice, then ask for a range of splices from the server, to speed things up.

+So for each change to the session file, save the commit that made it, and any branches that forked or merged in.
+If its a help related tool call, Like a layer atop the git graph that shows how the session actions caused git operations.